ramirorichmand/ramirorichmand/README.md

   <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png" width="100%" alt="horizontal aqua line">
 </p>

-### 🤝 Supporting me :
+### 🤝 Join my Journey

 <b> Thank you </b> for taking the time to drop by! 🙏

-If you've found my work helpful, I'd be grateful if you could support me in achieving my dreams and goals.
-Your contribution will enable me to continue creating more amazing content and enhancing my skills.
-I'd love to have you on board for this journey, but no pressure if you can't!
-Your presence and feedback are already a great motivation for me 🤓
+If you've enjoyed or found my work helpful, I'd be grateful if you could support me in chasing my dreams and goals.
+Any contribution you're able to make would mean the world to me.
+It'll fuel my journey of continuous improvement and lifelong learning, as I strive to create fun (I hope!), and somewhat meaningful content that connects with as many people as possible. 🤓

+But hey, no worries if you're not able to contribute right now!
+I totally get it.
+Your presence and support alone are already a great motivation that inspire me to push forward on this adventure. 🚀

+Thanks again for being here and considering supporting me.
+Sending you positive vibes for an awesome day! ✌️🧿

 <a href="https://www.buymeacoffee.com/ramiro.richmand"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;"  target="_blank"></a>